Dental crown at West Malling, Kent

-Crowns are fitted when a tooth is badly damaged or a root canal filling is in place or when you have dental implants.
+Crowns are fitted when a tooth is badly damaged, a root canal filling is in place or when you have dental implants.
 The crown is created in a laboratory after the dentist has prepared and taken an impression of the problem tooth.
 They are available in the following materials and we will advise you of all the options during your appointment:

 - Porcelain – Tooth coloured, all porcelain for the front teeth.